jrnd-io/jr-website/content/docs/Kafka/_index.md

 If you need additional PII fields or additional templates with PII, you should update `avsc` files in `pkg/types` folder and then recompile JR.

+## Dynamic AVRO

+System wide templates can natively serialize to AVRO, but user/embedded templates cannot - unless you recompile JR - due to the static nature of the go libraries used.
+[Here](https://jrnd.io/docs/recipes/#dynamic-avro) is a recipe to dynamically serialize to avro your user/embedded templates without recompiling